Itching Allergy in Bulldogs and French Bulldogs

 - V4B BULLY IMMUNE SUPPORT

-SAVINGS: See Dr. Kraemer’s Bully Economic SKINCARE therapeutic Supplements Bundles
+SAVINGS: See Dr. Kraemer’s Bully Economic SKINCARE therapeutic supplement bundles

-Cyclosporine is orally usually given twice weekly or every other day, it can help control itch as a replacement for steroids but it also has some side effects including vomiting.
+- Cyclosporine is given orally twice a week or every other day, it can help control itch as a replacement for steroids, but it also has some side effects, including vomiting.

-Apoquel: is oral, it can help control itch but only for about 10 hours, and at twice a day over a long time, it can cause immune suppression.
-It is only labeled for adults only
+- Apoquel is oral, it can help control itch, but only for about 10 hours, and at twice a day over a long time, it can cause immune suppression.
+It is only labeled for adults.

 First-generation antihistamines like Benadryl that cross the blood-brain barrier can help with sedation and thus can be given before bedtime.
 They are safe and OTC

-Antibiotics can be used if secondary bacteria are suspected and confirmed by cytology.
+Antibiotics can be used when secondary bacteria are confirmed by cytology.
 The most common skin bacteria is a gram-positive Staphylococcal.

 WARNING: Overuse of antibiotics can lead to multidrug resistance bacteria (MRSP)